 Dr. Lauer is licensed by the State of Maine Board of Osteopathic Licensure.
 He holds board certification in Family Practice and OMT from the American Osteopathic Board of Family Physicians.

-He has served on the Bangor YMCA’s Board of Directors since 2011 to the present date and Chairs the Youth Programs Committee.
-He also is Chair of the Tri for the Y Committee, a fund-raising triathlon for youth programs, and is race director of this event since its inauguration in 2012.
+He has served on the Bangor YMCA’s Board of Directors from 2011 to 2014.
+He Chaired the Tri for the Y Committee, a fund-raising triathlon for youth programs, and was the inaugural race director of this event from 2012 through 2016.
 He is a paying member of the YMCA and supports their motto: For Youth Development, For Healthy Living, For Social Responsibility.

-He presently serves on the Maine Osteopathic Association Board of Directors since 2013.
+He served on the Maine Osteopathic Association Board of Directors since 2013-2014.